sauln/ICRI/docs/about/index.md

 There are a set of base objects that are very obviously objects and a set of algorithms and grouped functions.

+I have tried to isolate all of the points of interest into just a few places.

+There are a few cost functions in in Algorithms.CostFunction.

+These are
+* Cost.ofRoutes - Cost of a routes object
+* Cost.vehicleToCustomer - Cost of appending customer to vehicle
+* Cost.gnnh - Generalized cost for greedy algorithm.

+Cost.ofRoutes and Cost.vehicleToCustomer are used in the roll out algorithm to decide which route completion is the best

+Cost.gnnh is used to build the greedy route

 ## Base objects